 Tips for Applying Wax Resist Over Glaze

 As we have seen in the previous sections, wax resists can be of great help for many reasons in pottery.
-Specifically, if you wish to decorate your pottery but don’t feel very sure about your ability to paint right over the surface of the pot, wax resists can come real handy.
+Specifically, if you wish to decorate your pottery but don’t feel very sure about your ability to paint right over the surface of the pot, wax resists can come in real handy.
 But unfortunately, for beginners, the reality isn’t often as simple as these steps make them appear.